 To appeal this sort of decision, the Veteran will have to show evidence that proves they need more benefits than what they are receiving currently.

 More details will follow on how a Veteran can appeal a VA decision.
-If a Veteran decides to appeal any decision that the VA makes, they will have to make an appeal within one year of the initial VA decision.
+If a Veteran decides to appeal any decision that the VA makes, they will have to make an appeal within one year of the most recent VA rating decision.

 Failure to do so will result in the Veteran having to make a whole new claim.
-They will have to start the whole process all over again.
+They will have to file a claim to reopen using a supplemental claim for and submitting new and relevant evidence.
+This usually also means a later effective date if the claims are eventually granted.

 Once a Veteran decides to appeal a VA decision, they will have to decide which route they will take to appeal the VA’s decision.